East Texans buy more tickets after Mega Millions doesn’t announce winner, jackpot hits $1.02 billion

 For this $1.02 billion jackpot, the cash option most people choose is $602.5 million, which takes a mandatory 24 percent federal tax withholding.

-This reduces the winnings to $144.6 million.
-But, East Texans say that won’t stop them
+This reduces the winnings to $457.9 million.
+But, East Texans say that won’t stop them.